 - Student documentation should be scanned and uploaded before the review or shared on the screen during the review; - Documents below should be scanned and organized as suggested: - 1.
 Organize student files in the same SSID order as in the sample; - 2.
 Provide a match between student names and SSIDs; - 3.
 Have these documents available for all active and inactive students.
 Scan them all in the same order for each student to make the review more efficient.
 Make sure the scans are legible: - a.
 Birth records and court documents, if needed; - b.
 The enrollment form (write the student SSID on the form); - c.
 Proof of residency; - d.
 The withdrawal form signed by a parent, or a request for records form; - e.
-The student credit flexibility plan: - f.
+The student credit flexibility plan; - f.
 Special education documents (only scan these pages): - i.
 Current ETR(s): - 1.
-The front page showing the dates: - 2.
+The front page showing the dates; - 2.
 Section IV showing the disability; - ii.
 Current school year IEP(s): - 1.
 The front page showing the dates; - 2.
 The signature page (only for newly identified students); - iii.
 Consent to Assess (PR-05) form showing the parent signature for any disability change during the school year; - g.
 Attendance records that show the student's first and last days.
 Pay special attention to students who start at the school after the beginning of the school year and/or are withdrawn before the end of the school year; - h.
+Transportation daily count sheets for the reporting period (schools that provide their own transportation); - i.
 For e-schools and blended schools only: Provide TLOR for students in the durational sample and supporting documentation of learning opportunities; - Test the computer to confirm the ability to use MS Teams and share documents on-screen; - Upload scanned documents into the Monitoring System, MS Teams meeting, Google Drive or another sharing platform.
 If using a sharing platform, provide the link to the area coordinator on the day of the review.
-The area coordinator may need a day or two to review the documents and have a short meeting afterward with school administrators to finish the review; - The area coordinator will delete the reviewed student records if they were uploaded into any Department systems.
+The area coordinator may need a day or two to review the documents and have a short meeting afterward with school administrators to finish the review; - The area coordinator will delete the reviewed student records if they were uploaded into any of the Department's systems.